jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         definitive restorations; whether fixed or removable.</p>\n"
     - question: How is a conventional removable prosthesis?
-      answer: "<p>They are &ldquo;remove and put&rdquo; devices that can be inserted and removed by the patient, rest on the oral mucosa, and if they are partial, are retained with hooks that surround some natural teeth.
+      answer: "<p>They are &ldquo;remove and put&rdquo; devices that can be inserted and removed by the patient, rest on the oral mucosa, and if they are partial;
+        are retained with hooks that surround some natural teeth.
 They are usually made with chromium-cobalt metal alloys, thermopolymerizable acrylic resin and thermoplastic nylon by injection.
 Due to their great aesthetic and functional